Testing for coronavirus to vastly increase, officials say

 “Each crisis is different, but they all require steady leadership, team building and preparation,” states Bloomberg.
 “As Americans we have faced many challenges before, and we have overcome them together by looking out for one another — and I am confident that is how we will get through this one as well.”

-It’s unclear how much Bloomberg, a self-made billionaire spent to air the ads, but The New York Times reported it could have cost anywhere from $1.25 million to $3 million.
+It’s unclear how much Bloomberg, a self-made Billionaire spent to air the ads, but the New York Time reported it could have cost anywhere from $1.25 million to $3 million.

 Comments